6 Great Civil Rights Movie Projects Shot in Georgia

 The staff of Film Georgia were excited to learn that the Farrelly brothers comedy “Hall Pass” has been announced for release on February 25, 2011 – mostly because we want to see the final edit of the scene we watched being filmed at Johnny’s Hideaway of actor Jason Sudeikis trying out pick-up lines on unsuspecting women.
 The trailer (video after the cut) displays the

-X-Men Are Coming to Georgia
+X-Men Come to Georgia

 After weeks of whispered rumors that a “really big movie already in production over in London” was scouting coastal Georgia, the news has officially broken that the latest installment in the Marvel Comics X-Men franchise, entitled “X-Men : First Class”, should begin filming in Georgia in late 2010.
 While early reports indicated that Savannah or Tybee Island were likely contenders for a production office, the latest indications are that the production is considering